helmgast/lore/docs/Topic Maps.md

 ### Nogo
 Import from Joomla archive to Markdown repo.
 Considered community, auhtored by Martin et al, published by Nogo, in Swedish.

+### Noir
+Import from Joomla archive to Markdown repo.
+Considered community, auhtored by various, published by Helmgast, in Swedish.

 ## World hierarchy (old)